stefanhaustein/TerminalImageViewer/README.md

 4. Compare the bitmap to the assumed bitmaps for various unicode block graphics characters
 5. Re-calculate the foregound and background colors for the chosen character.

+Please find a comparsion image at the end of this file.

 ## Installation

     git clone https://github.com/stefanhaustein/TerminalImageViewer.git